ESL Activities

 If you want to have some serious fun, consider playing charades using Halloween vocabulary!
 It’s fun, exciting and usually hilarious.
 The difficulty of the words of course depends on the level and age of the students.

-There are a ton of idioms related to Halloween.
+There are a ton of Halloween idioms.
 For example:

 • Skeleton in the closet